hannesdatta/course-dprep/content/docs/project/grading.md

 weight: 30
 title: "Grading"
 bookCollapseSection: true
-description: "Find out how you'll be graded - and adjust your efforts accordingly!"
+description: "Find out how you'll be graded - and optimize your efforts accordingly!"
 draft: false
 ---